Poster Cincinnati String Quartet perform at a wedding.

 Five great string quartets to accompany a wedding

-One of my personal favorites, I've always thought this little-known gem would make the perfect processional for the creative traditionalist.
-Based upon Johann Pachelbel's now iconic and widely used Canon in D, this piece keeps the structure and beautiful lines found in the 17th-century classic while providing new life through an infusion of neo-romantic intensity — the perfect combination of old and new.
+This little-known gem would make the perfect processional for the creative traditionalist.
+Based upon Johann Pachelbel's now iconic and widely used Canon, the third movement of George Rochberg’s quartet keeps the structure and beautiful lines found in the 17th-century classic while providing new life through an infusion of neo-romantic intensity — the perfect combination of old and new.

-This piece is on fire.
-Literally.
-By the end of it, you should be seeing smoke.
 What better way to send off your guests than with this joyous spitfire?
-It's a classical favorite that can kick-start the festivities so they're sure to last well into the night.
+The fourth movement of Franz Joseph Haydn’s Lark Quartet is a classical favorite that can kick-start the festivities so they're sure to last well into the night.

 Love the music?